 - Understand BEVIP: Values for Vetting Leaders

-- Commit to vet and engage leaders as an integral part of your prophetic role or calling
+- Commit to vet and engage leaders as an integral part of your role as a responsible citizen.

 - Practice vetting skills and process during the seminar.